 With freedom came more responsibility and this was explained to the classes.
 Working with people outside of the class added deeper levels of complexity that they had faced before.

 None of that mattered.
 The kids jumped for joy at the idea of real choice.
-Throughly excited to have freedom to pick their own groups or work alone.
+Thoroughly excited to have the freedom to pick their own groups or work alone.
 They had been in the same classes all year long, and there are only so many combinations you can make of 18-23 kids.
-The chance to work with new students from other classes was exhilarating and immediately added a “buy in” that is always hard to get in the fourth quarter.
+The chance to work with new students from other classes was exhilarating and immediately added a “buy-in” that is always hard to get in the fourth quarter.

 At 7:45 the sheet exploded.
 All 97 students seemed to join at once.
-Incredibly it was seemless.
+Incredibly it was seamless.
 Everyone got a topic and most were pretty happy.
-There was no arguing, no emails and no frustration.
-Given choice the kids worked it all out themselves.
+There was no arguing, no emails, and no frustration.
+Given choice, the kids worked it all out themselves.

-Learning sound research techniques is a cornerstone to social studies work.
-It is one of the fundamental skills that all students must master especially as media has becomes more complex.
-Every project this year has required in depth research.
-Previously students have made their research cards on a google doc, but because we are working on implementing LearningFLOW and more agile methodologies into the class students did all of their work on the kanban board.
+Learning sound research techniques is a cornerstone of social studies work.
+It is one of the fundamental skills that all students must master especially as media has become more complex.
+Every project this year has required in-depth research.
+Previously students made their research cards on a google doc, but because we are working on implementing LearningFLOW and more agile methodologies into the class students did all of their work on the kanban board.

 I love rubrics.
 I have them for everything.
-Writing rubrics, project rubrics, video rubrics, collaboration rubrics.
-Believe me I have them all.
-But this time I could not make my students rubrics.
+Writing rubrics, project rubrics, video rubrics, and collaboration rubrics.
+Believe me, I have them all.
+But this time I could not make my student's rubrics.
 I did not want to have any part in defining what their product would be.
 There was also the challenge of students studying wildly different time periods that involved nuance and context.
 This time students were to create their own rubrics.
-They could base them off of my large library of rubrics that they had access to, but they needed to create one just for their project.
-The only domains that were required was a detailed explanation of their physical exhibit and their learning goals.
+They could base them on my large library of rubrics that they had access to, but they needed to create one just for their project.
+The only domains that were required were a detailed explanation of their physical exhibit and their learning goals.

-Throughout this year my goal has been to keep kids connected, collaborating and making new connections.
-The only way I could find to meet these goals in a hybrid classroom was integrating agile methodology.
+Throughout this year my goal has been to keep kids connected, collaborating, and making new connections.
+The only way I could find to meet these goals in a hybrid classroom was by integrating agile methodology.
 I would like to say I chose agile, but in reality agile chose me.
 I found it just as I hit a new low in desperation in my teaching career.
-I was reaching complete and total burn out and questioned how long I could stay in the classroom.
-Design thinking and problem based learning have always been the main drivers in content and skill delivery.
+I was reaching complete and total burnout and questioned how long I could stay in the classroom.
+Design thinking and problem-based learning have always been the main drivers in content and skill delivery.
 Students always loved coming to class for hands-on interactive learning experiences, but there was a nagging thought that kids needed to develop more independent skills and really own their education.

-The WHY drives me to be a better teacher and implement new learning systems in a year of a pandemic, major election and social unrest.
-Our world is moving so quickly, if our students do not learn how to be agile now they will enter the real world and the job market woefully unprepared.
+The WHY drives me to be a better teacher and implement new learning systems in a year of a pandemic, major election, and social unrest.
+Our world is moving so quickly that if our students do not learn how to be agile now they will enter the real world and the job market woefully unprepared.
 Another generation lost to the bureaucracy of a system.

-These 97 students had unwittingly dove into EduScrum in August and have become more lean as the year wears on.
+These 97 students had unwittingly dove into EduScrum in August and have become leaner as the year wears on.
 They did not learn agile, they are agile and I am just reinforcing and encouraging the way they already think.